catarizea/medical-equipment-tracker/README.md

 Create an internal communication and hospital resources management system to help the medical personnel facing a flood of patients due to a hypothetical natural catastrophe.

+#### Do not use this software in production!
+This is work in progress!

 ## Prerequisites

 * local DNS service to be able to access the webserver by its name `docs/bind/README.md`